johnbillion/user-switching/readme.md

 See the [FAQ](https://wordpress.org/plugins/user-switching/faq/) for information about the *Switch Off* feature.

+### Privacy Statement ###

+User Switching makes use of browser cookies in order to allow users to switch to another account.
+Its cookies operate using the same mechanism as the authentication cookies in WordPress core, therefore they contain the user's `user_login` field in plain text which should be treated as potentially personally identifiable information.
+The name of the cookies are `wordpress_user_sw_{hash}`, `wordpress_user_sw_secure_{hash}`, and `wordpress_user_sw_olduser_{hash}`, where `{hash}` is an identifier unique to the installation of WordPress.

+User Switching does not send data to any third party, nor does it include any third party resources, nor will it ever do so.

 ## Screenshots ##

 1. ![The *Switch To* link on the Users screen](https://raw.github.com/johnbillion/user-switching/master/assets-wp-repo/screenshot-1.png)